The health, safety and well-being of our students and staff is our priority at TBCDSB.

 We are actively involved in communication with the Thunder Bay District Health Unit and the Office of the Ontario Chief Medical Officer of Health.

-Click/Tap below to see our most recent updates concerning COVID-19 Closure
+Click/Tap below to see our most recent updates concerning the COVID-19 Closure

 Dear Parents and Guardians,